practable/book/README.md

 ## Gotchas

+### Re-defining the Manifest data structure in swagger

+There were unexpected errors when letting the swagger boilerplate parse the manifest as `application/yaml` in the request body, such as missing some of the sub fields like `topic_stub` that were very definitely in the manifest, e.g. for ReplaceManifest.
+There are no yaml annotations in the boiler plate models.
+Attempting to parse the manifest as `application/json` instead, which have the annotations, still threw the same errors.
+Initial fault-finding was not particularly illuminating as to where the issue lay, so the workaround is to avoid the issue entirely and send the manifest as a `plain/text` string and parse within the handler.
+This is more efficient and easier to maintain because it avoids an unneccesary conversion to `models.Manifest` and then to `store.Manifest` and back again on export.

+### Time
 [time](https://pkg.go.dev/time#Time)
 "Representations of a Time value saved by the GobEncode, MarshalBinary, MarshalJSON, and MarshalText methods store the Time.Location's offset, but not the location name.
 They therefore lose information about Daylight Saving Time."